M3wP/Monopoly/C64/readme.md

 below).
 I discuss the trade implementation issues thoroughly in the deductions/observations section.
 Overall, I think this is a fair interpretation given the platform/structure restrictions.
+* As for the most strange case, trade initiation is not permitted when receiving deeds from an elimination.
+Ordinarily, a player is eliminated when it is their turn so this does not happen.
+However, if I was to always allow trading when it was your turn then it could happen that due to the Community Chest card that requires other players to pay you and you are receiving deeds from an elimination, you could trade.
+This is an extraordinarily rare, corner-case (it is only
+$10) and it seems  better, in the interests of fairness, all player's best interests and providing a standard mechanism, that it is not allowed.
+Again, trades in the standard rules can be at "any time" but there is no mention of them in the standard rules pertaining to the transfer (they only state simple possible actions) nor which action might have priority when paying and dissolving equity.
+This rule brings a degree of simplicity to the mechanisms.
 * House/Hotel (improvement) and mortgage management can always be done in the player's turn.
 It can can also be done when offered a trade or receiving a defeated player's deeds for example, when a